BlackHorseFTW/Early_Disease_Detection_NLP_Model/README.md

 The predicted disease and the confidence level of the prediction were determined.
 Ran Predictions for Test Inputs: Iterated through test inputs, predicted diseases, and printed the results with confidence levels.
 ## Results
+The model predicts diseases based on the symptoms provided in the input text.
+Here's an explanation of the output and what it represents:

+### Input Text:

+This is the description of symptoms provided by the user.
+The model processes this text to identify relevant symptoms and predict the possible disease.
+### Predicted Disease:

+This is the disease that the model predicts based on the symptoms mentioned in the input text.
+The prediction is made by comparing the input symptoms with patterns learned from the training data.
+### Confidence Score:

+The confidence score represents the model's certainty in its prediction.
+It is a value between 0 and 1, where a higher score indicates greater confidence in the predicted disease.
+For instance, a confidence score of 0.85 means the model is 85% certain that the predicted disease matches the input symptoms.
+## Example Outputs
+Input: "Patient has itching, skin rash, nodal skin eruptions, and dischromic patches."

+- Predicted Disease: Fungal infection
+- Confidence: 0.92
+Input: "The patient reports constant back pain and weakness in their limbs.
+They also experience neck pain, dizziness, and a loss of balance.
+Alongside these symptoms, they have noticed stiffness in their neck and pain during bowel movements."

+- Predicted Disease: Cervical spondylosis
+- Confidence: 0.78
+Input: "The patient has a persistent cough, high fever, and breathlessness.
+They also report chest pain and fatigue.
+Additionally, they have noticed phlegm and sweating, along with a loss of appetite and chills."

+- Predicted Disease: Pneumonia
+- Confidence: 0.85
+Input: "The patient complains of muscle weakness, joint pain, and fatigue.
+They also have a skin rash and small dents in their nails.
+Recently, they have been experiencing weight gain, mood swings, and a constant feeling of hunger."

+- Predicted Disease: Hypothyroidism
+- Confidence: 0.81
+These examples illustrate how the model processes symptom descriptions to predict diseases and provides a confidence score to indicate the reliability of each prediction.

 ## Conclusion